UlricE/Mowitz/README.md

-This is the Mowitz ("More widgets) library.
+This is the Mowitz ("More widgets") library.

 The project's goal is to create a library of widgets for X applications to use.
 The widgets have been snarfed from various sources and are